 Read below what Jude has to say about her ongoing joy and love for rock climbing:

 Jude was introduced to rock climbing 24 years ago on the sea cliffs of the UK and ever since that first day, climbing has been a steady and reliable companion in her life, guiding choices of lifestyle, work and home base.
 She has climbed extensively in the UK, Europe and world wide, embracing trad, sport, big walls, alpine, ice and boulders and has been on remote exploratory climbing expeditions with new routing to Alaska, Greenland and Algeria.
-Jude has on-sighted up to British E6 and French 7c sport, red pointed 8a+ and bouldered up to V7.
+Jude has on-sighted up to British E6 and French 7c sport and red pointed 8a+.
 With her constant curiosity of how to move more efficiently and how to bring mind and body into harmony on rock it is to no surprise that teaching climbing was a natural development to Judes evolution in rock climbing.

 “ If I was to describe what it is about rock climbing that has guided and enriched me for the last 24 years, I would say it is, amongst many other aspects, the mind body connection climbing has offered me more than any other sport that I have practised.
 Climbing has the potential to bring us home within, to centre and to learn about ourselves, our environment and about human relationships.